Subtotal | $0.00 |

 Google’s YouTube is the Goliath in this space.
 Every 60 seconds, 500 hours of video are uploaded to Youtube.
 Its 1.9 billion registered users watch more than 1 billion hours of videos a day.
 YouTube relies on ad revenue, of which it keeps 45%, the rest being passed on to the uploader.
 The latter has no control over the ads that appear before, after, or alongside their videos.

-Founded a few months before YouTube, Vimeo positions itself as a solution for professional content creators and artists.
+Founded a few months before YouTube, Vimeo positions itself as the best video hosting service for professional content creators and artists.
 It allows up to 8K video, the highest quality of all the free services.
 Its player is lauded for its clean look.
 Your content is never sandwiched between ads.
 Vimeo Basic is their free plan under which are restricted to a maximum file size of 500 MB and an upload limit of 500 MB/week.
 Pro plans start at $7/month.

 Based in France, Dailymotion has, by virtue of its early media partners, leaned heavily towards news, music, and sports content.
 It makes up for a maximum file size of 2 GB and a maximum video length of 1 hour by allowing unlimited file uploads.
 They have a fairly minimalist player for embedding into your website, but they will play ads before, during and after your video.
 To start getting a cut of the ad revenue, you have to qualify as an Advanced partner.